 Anyone who is addicted to heroin or Fentanyl should enter an inpatient rehabilitation program in order to break free of their addiction.
 Trained counselors and medical staff are available to assist the addict with the discomfort of withdrawal which can be severe.
 An inpatient treatment center will provide the addict with the tools necessary to get clean and stay clean even after they return home.

-If you or a loved one are suffering from a heroin addiction, it is important to know that the new Fentanyl-laced heroin trend is deadly.
-Hundreds of people have died over the past few years after using the combined drug, some the first time they ever used it and others who had used heroin many times before.
+If you or a loved one are suffering from an addiction, it is important to know that the new Fentanyl-laced heroin trend is deadly.
+Hundreds of people have died over the past few years after using the combined drug, some the first time they ever used it and others who had used it many times before.